PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Conclusion and Limitation

 \section{Conclusion and Limitation}

-\textbf{Conclusion.} The expensive training costs and scarce training data for multilingual T2I models have led us to seek a lightweight solution.
-In this paper, we propose a simple and efficient approach through the introduction of KD and adapters.
-By only training the adapter while keeping other parameters frozen, our approach taps into the potential multilingual cultural understanding and generation capabilities of T2I models.
-Our approach achieves significantly better performance for culturally relevant data and outperforms existing models.
-It also maintains general synthesis ability.
-We conduct extensive experiments, demonstrating that our approach takes into account low-cost, versatility, and plug-and-play capabilities.
+\textbf{Conclusion.} The high training expenses and limited training data available for multilingual T2I models have driven us to search for a more lightweight solution.
+In this paper, we introduce a straightforward and efficient method using KD and adapters.
+By focusing solely on training the adapter and keeping other parameters fixed, our approach harnesses the capability of T2I models for multilingual cultural comprehension and generation.
+Our method not only achieves significantly better results for culturally relevant data but also surpasses existing models while maintaining general synthesis capability.
+Comprehensive experiments demonstrate that our method is cost-effective, versatile, and easy to integrate.

-\textbf{Limitation.} Firstly, our approach requires replacing the CLIP text encoder with the corresponding language.
-The performance of the CLIP text encoder largely determines the quality of image generation and the relevance of the text.
-The weaker language-specific CLIP will affect PEA-Diffusion's performance in general open domains and may result in a small sacrifice of the model's generalization capabilities.
-Secondly, the ceiling of our approach depends on the English base model's capacity, meaning that our approach cannot surpass its general capabilities.
-In the future, we will delve into further research to address these limitations. {
+\textbf{Limitation.} First, the effectiveness of the CLIP text encoder significantly influences both the quality of image generation and text relevance.
+Utilizing a weaker language-specific CLIP could impact the performance of PEA-Diffusion in broad open domains and may slightly compromise the model's generalization abilities.
+Second, the upper limit of our method is constrained by the capabilities of the English base model, indicating that our approach cannot exceed its inherent potential.
+Moving forward, we aim to conduct additional research to mitigate these limitations.